You are using an outdated browser. Please upgrade your browser to improve your experience.

 Deborah’s (Deb’s) yoga journey began about eight years ago when she enrolled in her first yoga class after witnessing the positive changes yoga had made in a close friend’s life.
 As she learned to open her physical body and strengthen her core, she also began to benefit from the mental and spiritual gifts yoga offers.
 Through practicing the heart-centered Anusara style of hatha yoga, she became more mindful, balanced and better able to stay in the present moment.
 She realized she was opening her heart as well as her body

-I discovered yoga as a college student almost 20-years ago.
-While my professional path provided many opportunities to teach different subjects in various settings, I have continued learning as a student on the mat.
-When I became a mother of little ones, my teaching became focused at home.
-To keep involved with the adult world and stay in touch with my inner self, I studied under Valerie Immore.
-During this time I became a certified yoga instructor.
-I am honored to teach Pre-natal and Mommy and Me classes at Sundance.
-Join me during your pregnancy in Prenatal classes, then bring your newborn (and other young toddlers) to the Mommy and Me class.
-See you on the mat
+Monica discovered yoga as a college student almost 20-years ago.
+While her professional path provided many opportunities to teach different subjects in various settings, she has continued learning as a student on the mat.
+When I became a mother of little ones, her teaching became focused at home.
+To keep involved with the adult world and stay in touch with her inner self, she studied under Valerie Immore.
+During this time she became a certified yoga instructor.
+Monica is honored to teach Prenatal and Mommy and Me classes at Sundance.

 Discovering yoga initially at a gym, Allison was quickly drawn in and sought out a path to further explore yoga’s beauty.
 Finding Sundance in 2008 was the true start of her journey.
 Allison completed her teacher training in 2014 (200 RYT) seeking to more fully integrate the physical, emotional and mental aspects of yoga into her life.
 Her teaching style unites asana and meditative practices with the journeys, on and off the mat, we are all on together.

 Classes encourage physical awareness and reflection in a comfortable and light-hearted atmosphere.